Mulege Baja California, Mexico Travel Guide

 Citizens of the United States and Canada do not require a visa for tourist stays up to 180 days.
 A valid passport documentation for entry.
 Citizens of the European Union, Australia, Japan, and numerous other countries also do not require a visa for tourist stays up to 180 days; a valid passport is sufficient documentation.
 Other nationalities may require a visa.
 Check the Mexican consulate website in your country of residence for specific requirements and application procedures.
 Confirm this data with plenty of time before your trip.

 Passport: Your passport must be valid for at least 6 months after your intended departure date from Mexico.
-FMM (Forma Migratoria Múltiple): This tourist card arrives upon arrival, either on your plane or near the border.
+FMM (Forma Migratoria Múltiple): This tourist card arrives upon entry, either on your plane or by the border.
 Keep the bottom portion until departure.
-Declare the visit purpose as tourism.
+Declare the reason for visiting as tourism.
 Losing this form delays and incurs fines upon departure.
 A ticket for onward or return travel: Airlines or border officials may request proof of your departure from Mexico.
 This might be a return flight ticket, an onward bus ticket, or a ferry reservation.
-Proof of sufficient funds: While rarely requested, it is helpful to demonstrate evidence of financial means to back your stay.
+Proof of sufficient funds: While rarely requested, it is helpful to demonstrate proof of funds to back your stay.
 This may have credit cards, bank statements, or sufficient cash.

 Costs fluctuate significantly based on your travel style.
 Here are estimates for a single person per day.